Dining | Surveys | Trains | Programs for Businesses

 Note that you can earn mega-points by acquiring and using once Choice's free credit card.
 You may read about the card on the Free Cards page of my Credit Card section.

-Starwood Hotels The Starwood Hotels Starpoints programs offers points staying at its hotels, using its excellent credit card (my favorite - see the Free Cards page of my Credit Card section), and doing other things, many of which are listed on my Registrations and Other Bonuses page.
-Starpoints can be converted to airline miles rate of 1 Starpoint to 1 airline mile on most major airline carriers (except United and Continental Airlines, which get a terrible 1 mile for 2 points ratio).
-Plus, when you transfer 20,000 Starpoints earned at Starwood properties or through its partners (such as the excellent Starwood American Express credit card), you are offered an additional 5,000 airline miles.
-The minimum number of Starpoints for transfer to miles is 2,500, 1,500, or none, depending on how many times you have stayed at one of their hotels.
+The Starwood Hotels Starpoints programs offers points staying at its hotels, using its credit card, and doing other things, many of which are listed on my Registrations and Other Bonuses page.
+Starpoints can be converted to airline miles rate of 3 Starpoint to 1 airline mile on most major airline carriers.
+Plus, when you transfer 60,000 Starpoints you get an additional 5,000 airline miles.
 Starpoints can also be used to obtain other goodies, such as free stays at Starwood properties.
-Here is Starwood's description of the Starpoints program.

-Note that it is possible that your Starpoints will expire.
-Be sure to use them or convert them to miles before this happens.
+Note that it is possible that your Starpoints will expire after year of inactivity.
+Be sure to use them or convert them to miles or add points before this happens.
 From the terms and conditions of the program:

 Marriott Rewards Marriott Rewards is a program from Marriott Hotels which allows accumulation of points convertible to miles of many airlines, at various conversion ratios, depending on how many points you are converting.
-The miles award chart is listed here.
 Marriott points also can be used to acquire free stays and other goodies.
-(Look at the menu to the left.)

 You must enroll in the program before you can acquire points.
 Look on my Registrations and Other Bonus page to see if there is an enrollment bonus.

-Points can be earned by staying at Marriott Hotels, acquiring and using its credit card (see the nice bonus offer on the Free Cards page of my Credit Card section), and via bonus offers, many of which are listed on my Registrations and Other Bonuses page.
+Points can be earned by staying at Marriott Hotels, acquiring and using its credit card (see the nice bonus offer on the Annual Fee Cards page of my Credit Card section), and via bonus offers, many of which are listed on my Registrations and Other Bonuses page.

-An account may be closed at Marriott's discretion if no points are accrued during a 24-month period.
+An account may be closed at Marriott's discretion if no points or miles are accrued during a 24-month period.
 All points in the account will be forfeited at that time.

 Hilton HHonors Program Special note: If you have not yet signed up for the Hilton HHonors program and belive that you will be staying at an Hilton property, be sure to look at the Hilton listings on my Registrations and Other Bonuses - Miles and Points Programs page to see if there is a bonus offer for registering via referral.